Messerblatt/Pump/README.md

 As of now you can only change the target folder by changing the dirs in the source code.

-**WARNING**: FastFBXuses a dirty workaround to solve common fbx-scaling issues.
+**WARNING**: FastFBX uses a dirty workaround to solve common fbx-scaling issues.
 Before exporting objects, make sure that you have applied the scale of the objects by using
     `CTRL-A -> Apply scale`

 Otherwise your objects will scale-up by x100